 The Character of the Exotic Shorthair

 Through careful selection, the character of the Exotic Shorthair has been made as domestic as possible.
 He is intelligent, friendly, curious, and sweet.
-Like the Persian, he adores comfort and tranquility, but is less indifferent and more active, alternating tranquility and moments of liveliness: always on the lookout and attentive to what is happening around him, he plays with all moving objects. rediscovering the hunting instinct most certainly inherited from its ancestor the Burmese.
-He is very reserved, meows little, and loves long periods of rest.
+Like the Persian, he adores comfort and tranquility.
+Still, he is less indifferent and more active, alternating peace and moments of liveliness: always on the lookout and attentive to what is happening around him, he plays with all moving objects.
+Rediscovering the hunting instinct most certainly inherited from its ancestor, the Burmese.
+He is very reserved, meows little, and loves long rest periods.

 Hug: The Exotic Shorthair is very affectionate and cuddly.
 He won't be asked if you insist on flattering him!

-Player: Its hunting instinct is a little more present than in its long-haired cousin, possibly a consequence of its short-haired ancestors.
+Player: Its hunting instinct is a little more present than its long-haired cousin, possibly due to its short-haired ancestors.

 Calm: Quiet, the Exotic has kept this trait of the Persian, but it is still a little more active than the latter.

-Clever: It may not be the cat that will learn to open a door (and again!), but it is attentive and curious, and certainly has a developed emotional and social intelligence.
+Clever: It may not be the cat that will learn to open a door (and again!), but it is attentive and curious and has developed emotional and social intelligence.

-Fearful/wary of strangers: It greatly depends on the individual, but in general, the Exotic Shorthair is quite sociable and inquisitive.
+Fearful/wary of strangers: It greatly depends on the individual, but in general, the Exotic Shorthair is quite sociable and curious.

 Behavior Of Exotic Shorthair